Particle3D ― We Print Bone™

 Our Products and Services

 Our porous, 3D printed scaffolds allow researchers to perform their in vitro experiments in a physiologically relevant context.
-The 100% polymer free P3D Scaffolds yield predictive models of human biology, facilitating a highly realistic cell growth.
-Thereby, we aim to help researchers accelerate the development of new human therapies and useful disease models while reducing the need for animal testing.
+The P3D Scaffolds yield predictive models of human biology by establishing physiological cell-cell and cell-extracellular matrix interactions.
+Thereby, we aim to help researchers accelerate the development of new drugs and useful disease models and reduce costs.

 Particle3D is developing P3D Bone PSI; a Patient Specific Implant that remodels into real living bone.
-Made from pure, 3D printed tricalcium phosphate, the individualized implant delivers a natural bone porosity and tailored morphology.
+Made from 3D printed tricalcium phosphate, the individualized implant will deliver a clinically relevant bone porosity and tailored morphology to match patient needs.
 The result is a more natural implant in terms of both material, shape, and structure that enables a full restoration of the functionality and appearance of facial bones.

 Particle3D is founded on the invention Feedstock for 3D Printing and Uses Thereof and studies commenced in 2015 by the three founders: Casper Slots, Martin Bonde Jensen, and Morten Østergaard Andersen.